 2(e) The teacher incorporates tools of language development into planning and instruction, including strategies for making content accessible to English language learners and for evaluating and supporting their development of English proficiency.
-2(f) The teacher accesses resources, supports, and specialized assistance and services to meet particular learning differences or needs. (g) The teacher understands and identifies differences in approaches to learning and performance and knows how to design instruction that uses each learner's strengths to performance and knows how to design instruction that uses each learner's strengths to promote growth.

-2(h) The teacher understands students with exceptional needs, including those associated with disabilities and giftedness, and knows how to use strategies and resources to address incorporate instructional strategies and resources to support language acquisition.
+2(f) The teacher accesses resources, supports, and specialized assistance and services to meet promote growth.
+2(h) The teacher understands students with exceptional needs, including those associated with disabilities and giftedness, and knows how to use strategies and resources to address these needs.